 Onboarding and training new hires: Use Connecteam to train new employees quickly and effectively.
 They can complete “read and sign” forms and various other kinds of mobile training in no time.

 Automated time tracking/payroll Stay on top of work hours easily and inform workers automatically to ensure they are clocking in and out.
 Review how much time is being spent on each task and use data to inform the next staffing model round.
-Also, easily export timesheets to Quickbooks Online for accurate, smooth payroll.
+Also, easily export timesheets to QuickBooks Online or Gusto for accurate, smooth payroll.

 Internal communication: Keep teams in the know via notifications, updates and chats (both 1:1 and groups).
 Find out which employees have read the sent updates and send reminders to those who haven’t.
 Also, locate important details of all workers in the employee directory.